nathanfx330/piper-forge/readme.md

 ### 3. Download Piper

-* Download the appropriate binary from the
+* Download the appropriate binary from
   👉 [https://github.com/rhasspy/piper/releases](https://github.com/rhasspy/piper/releases)
 * Extract it so the `piper/` directory lives in the **project root**